 Action 1: English Learner Paraprofessional and Teacher Support as a supplemental support for English learners during instruction.
-Additionally, the assistants service as a liaison to parents through programs and translation services.
+Additionally, the assistants serve as a liaison to parents through program implementation and provide translation services.

 Sites are staffed with bilingual assistants according to the number of English learners at that school site.
 There was some disturbance in providing consistent staffing due to challenges as a result of shortages of people applying for positions; therefore, some positions remained open longer than expected.
 Bilingual assistants are available